Frequently Asked Questions

 What is the involvement of the parent at the campus?

 Parents are asked to volunteer in the classroom, for each course, as well as during lunch, minimally once during each semester.
 Siblings may accompany parents on that day as long as they are not a disruption to the class.
-Parents will have an opportunity to sign-up for their volunteer day through Canvas.
+Parents will have an opportunity to sign-up for their volunteer day through the Parent Portal.
+While on campus, parents will be asked to assist with classroom activities, taking children to the restroom, and recess/lunch duty.
+There are also opportunities for parents to help with special events on campus like Potluck lunches.

 Can a child with learning disabilities be successful in the semester full-day package classes?